-“We are a family of artists, my Mother is a publisher, and my father also was a publisher, but nowadays, he is a sculptor.
+“We are a family of artists.
+My mother is a publisher, and my father was also a publisher, but nowadays, he is a sculptor.
 My sister is a painter and writes about art history.
-I am also a writer, as is my husband, Daniel,” Andrea tells me, as we return to sit on a hand-crafted wooden chair in the cosy dandelion and white-walled lounge, leafing through the pages of her own written work, ranging from psychological texts related to her PHD to illustrated children’s books and collections of short stories.
+I am also a writer, as is my husband, Daniel,” Andrea tells me as we return to sit on a hand-crafted wooden chair in the cosy dandelion and white-walled lounge, leafing through the pages of her own written work, ranging from psychological texts related to her PHD to illustrated children’s books and collections of short stories.

-“This one, my mother doesn’t like so much”, Ava jokes, lifting a curtain that hides a nude painting behind, before disclosing her many varied inspirations.
-From the Freud infused black, yellow and red pastel and wax artwork depicting the process of life and death in the dining room, to the contemporary Retablos decorating the entrance hall, all of which were produced by artisans in Andrea’s atelier.
+“This one, my mother doesn’t like so much”, Ava jokes, lifting a curtain that hides a nude painting behind before disclosing her many varied inspirations.
+From the Freud-infused black, yellow and red pastel and wax artwork depicting the process of life and death in the dining room to the contemporary Retablos decorating the entrance hall, all of which were produced by artisans in Andrea’s atelier.

 Given the history of Coyocán and the many notable creatives who have called this neighbourhood home, it’s no surprise that Casa Jacinta felt like an extension of the artistic energy that encaptures the suburb.